The truth about rack and pinion drive systems in CNC

 As the pinion turns, the machine moves.

 One of the key shortcomings of rack and pinion machines is that the fit between the rack and the pinion can’t be perfectly tight or the machine will lock up.
-Instead, there needs to be about .003”-.005” of play on both ends, which is known as backlash and can be difficult to get rid of.
+Instead, there needs to be about .003-.005 of play on both ends, which is known as backlash and can be difficult to eliminate.

 Straight gear rack vs. Helical gear rack

-The helical gear rack differs in that it’s angled with more teeth, creating a smoother, lower-friction movement.
+The helical gear rack differs in that it is angled with more teeth, creating a smoother, lower-friction movement.
 The design is also a little bit quieter, has a higher uptime, and is built to travel the full distance of the machine without any concerns of screw whip.